ComputationTime/bookbot/README.md

 # bookbot

-Bookbot is one of my first git projects
+Bookbot is a git practice project

+In order to use it, just copy a book.txt file to the books directory and then run main.py.